 Learn More About How Data Breach Claims Work

-Data Breach Claim for a Wrong Email Address – If your data was breached due to an email address mistake, you could claim compensation.
+- Data Breach Claim for a Wrong Email Address – If your data was breached due to an email address mistake, you could claim compensation.
 Learn how from our article.

-Stolen or Lost Device Data Breach – Was your data breached due to a device being lost or stolen?
+- Stolen or Lost Device Data Breach – Was your data breached due to a device being lost or stolen?
 Find out how to claim compensation here.

-Failure to Use BCC Data Breach – If a failure to use Bcc led to your data being breached, learn how to claim here.
+- Failure to Use BCC Data Breach – If a failure to use Bcc led to your data being breached, learn how to claim here.

 - Details of UK GDPR – The UK’s legislation covering general data protection.

-NHS Talking Therapies – An NHS page on available talking therapies.
+- NHS Talking Therapies – An NHS page on available talking therapies.

-Data Security Incident Trends – The ICO’s statistics on recent data breaches.
+- Data Security Incident Trends – The ICO’s statistics on recent data breaches.

 If you are unsure of your data breach claim value, or you would like to ask any other related questions about data breach claims, then please get in touch with Public Interest Lawyers.
 Our advisors are available to talk to online or on the phone via the contact details included in this guide.